 Welcome to the SLU Law Journal Online!
-Here, we publish short pieces by students and other legal scholars that provide insight and unique perspectives on the hottest legal issues currently facing our community, our nation, and our world.
-If you are a legal scholar and you have a piece that you would like to share on our platform, we would love to hear from you!
+Here, we publish short pieces by students that provide insight and unique perspectives on the hottest legal issues currently facing our community, our nation, and our world.
+Please check back often as there is always new content being published.

 The COVID-19 pandemic has brought nationwide trials and tribulations but in Illinois, it has brought further complications to an already struggling Department of Children and Family Services.
 In this article, Josie Finch discusses the consequences of isolation and economic issues on at-risk children in Illinois as a result of the COVID-19 pandemic.

 Filling a Supreme Court Vacancy: The Legality of Confirming Amy Coney Barrett during an Election Year

 In light of the recent Supreme Court nomination of Amy Coney Barrett by President Donald Trump, Ryan Krutz discusses the legality of confirming her during a presidential election year.

 Top Executives Forgoing Their Salaries in the Face Of COVID-19: A Benevolent Act or Deceitful Trick?